pr2database/pr2-website/content/documentation/PR2-fields.md

 title: 'Database fields'
 ---

-We are providing as part of the pr2database package one data frames:
+We are providing as part of the pr2database package two data frames as functions:

+* pr2_database(): the main PR2 reference database containing both 18S rRNA and plastid 16S rRNA sequences
-* pr2: the main PR2 reference database containing both 18S rRNA and plastid 16S rRNA sequences
+* pr2_taxonomy(): the main PR2 reference database containing both 18S rRNA and plastid 16S rRNA sequences

-## pr2
+## pr2_database()

-The PR2 reference database is provided as a data frame called **pr2**.
+The PR2 reference database is provided as a data frame called through the function**pr2database::pr2_database()**.
 This is a join between the following tables:

 * pr2_main
 * pr2_taxonomy
 * pr2_sequence
 * pr2_metadata
+* pr2_countries
+* pr2_traits
 * pr2_assign_silva
-* pr2_countries
+* eukribo_v2

-The metadata contains three types of fields:
+The metadata contains several types of fields:

 * gb_ : originating from the GenBank entry
 * eukref_ : annotated by the Eukref project
 * pr2_ : annotated by pr2 such latitude and longitude
+* eukribo_ : from the EukRibo database
+* silva_ : from the Silva database

 ### Detailed description of fields
 Fields | Comment